arangodb/arangodb/3rdParty/README_maintainers.md

 Upstream is: https://chromium.googlesource.com/v8/v8.git

-- On upgrade the ICU data files need to be replaced with ICU upstream, since the V8 copy doesn't contain all locales.
+- On upgrade the ICU data file(s) need to be replaced with ICU upstream, since the V8 copy doesn't contain all locales (known as full-icu, ~25 MB icudt*.dat).

 ## velocypack